 The usage of blockchain technology has been popularized through cryptocurrency leading up to 2022.
 As a tool for transactions and an alternate way to store money through digital wallets, it’s secure.
 Yet, it has no financial backing or regulations.
 That makes it volatile, and something financial experts often recommend avoiding.
 While cryptocurrency has flaws, there are other ways to apply blockchain technology.

 One example is the healthcare industry, where no centralized medical record exists.
 Patients must give the same information to each provider.
 When one data set changes, it doesn’t update any others.
 A blockchain-based system would allow doctors to access identical and up-to-date records using the patient’s unique encryption key.
-While there are risks, challenges, and concerns, this technology is a step forward.
+While there are risks, challenges, and concerns, this technology IT trend continuing to take a step forward.
 The goal is to provide a solution that combines data security with privacy, accuracy, efficiency, and ease of use.

 5. Voice Assistants

-The usage of voice assistants has been trending due to its quality-of-life improvement.
+The usage of voice assistants has been an IT trend due to its quality-of-life improvements.
 It can serve basic purposes like checking the weather, using a search engine, setting an alarm, and making hands-free phone calls.
 They’re also integrated into entertainment, where you can ask for a device to play a favorite song or to search for a specific TV show.
 That has created new dynamics for marketing as people’s interactions with media is changing.

 It also has other productivity-related uses, like dictation software, which can be used to save time.
 Most people can speak faster than they can type, making it a practical to-go tool on a smartphone.
 Voice assistants can also be synced with workplace systems, allowing someone to get a quick update on a client file or check a statistic.
 With advances in AI, the role of virtual assistants may continue to increase.